 Longevity Is the Key

 Both the soldier and the Army lose when an individual gets burned out, injured or over-stressed.
 The THOR3 program aims to improve operational and personal longevity by giving operators the tools to deal with the stresses and sacrifices of multiple combat deployments.
-Of course, THOR3 also reduces the potential for injury and builds a stronger, healthier operator, but the program is also a system to quickly repair broken soldiers.
+Of course, THOR3 also reduces the potential for injury and builds a stronger, healthier operator, but the program is also a system to repair broken soldiers quickly.